gi6723/CS3050/README.md

-This is the course summary my professor provided us with.
+This is the course summary my professor provided us with at the beggining of the semester.

 CS3050 Calendar SP2024 Summary